StevenClontz/StevenClontz.com/content/teaching.md

 > you did great

+#### Calculus IV

+* Overall, I learned a lot in this course.
+  **4.00/5.00**
+* Overall, this instructor was effective.
+  **3.86/5.00**
+* My instructor was prepared for class.
+  **4.21/5.00**
+* My instructor's teaching strategies helped me to understand course content.
+  **3.86/5.00**
+* My instructor effectively challenged my thinking about the subject matter.
+  **4.00/5.00**
+* My instructor provided timely feedback on class performance and course assignments.
+  **4.50/5.00**
+* My instructor provided useful feedback on class performance and course assignments.
+  **4.50/5.00**
+* My instructor used grading methods that were fair.
+  **4.43/5.00**
+* My instructor treated all of the students in the class with respect.
+  **4.86/5.00**
+* My instructor was readily available for consultation (e.g. during office hours, by email, or otherwise).
+  **4.79/5.00**
+* Overall, I would rate this course:
+  **4.14/5.00**
+* Overall, I would rate this instructor as:
+  **4.14/5.00**

+Selected qualitative comments:

+> The instruction was quite good on the whole.
+I thought the professor did an excellent job of only concerning himself with the most important concepts.
+There was added value in coming to lecture when compared to just learning the concepts through self study, something I've found increasingly rare in my time here at Charlotte.
+The only thing that I found difficult was that the professor made quite a few 'math errors' so to speak.
+Dropping negatives, incorrect bounds, etc. These small details are just that - small - but can make it a little more difficult as a learner being exposed to them for the first time.
+Still, Dr. Clontz was excellent compared to most.

+> I appreciated that he took time at the beginning of each lecture to answer homework questions.
+That was very beneficial, and he seemed very receptive when questions were asked in class.
+Sometimes he would ask questions in the homework that he didn't know how to answer, though, which struck me as a little strange. *(Ed. note: didn't know how to answer immediately, of course, but for a class of math majors I thought it better to show the process of how to figure out a problem without having a memorized solution.)*

+> Very straightforward and candid about how grading works.

 ### Spring 2015

 During this semester (my last at Auburn University), I stepped out of my